 The strong winter by both teams on the hardwood only was part of an outstanding overall run in winter athletics at SAU.

 The women's indoor track team finished atop the field at the MCC Conference meet on Feb.
 15 for a second straight year while the men's squad took second.
-The entire SAU women's team, a pair of men's realy squads and men's high jump and triple jump representatives will compete at the NAIA Indoor National Meet March 6-8 in Geneva, Ohio.
+The entire SAU women's team, a pair of men's relay squads and men's high jump and triple jump representatives will compete at the NAIA Indoor National Meet March 6-8 in Geneva, Ohio.

 The men's and women's bowling teams each earned an Intercollegiate Team Championships sectional tourney berth for a fifth straight year.
 They will travel to Smyrna, Tenn., in mid-March to bid for spots in the national tournament field.